LonePineGames/friday-facts/_posts/2020-05-15-end-of-the-beginning.md

 It’s an excellent opportunity.
 And if Google Search Metrics are any indication, many people are choosing to fill this free time by learning a new skill or making good on dusty dreams.
 Perhaps you have an interest in game development.
 I sure hope so; I may not be of much use in any other realm.
 Assuming that you do, or that you’re bored enough to entertain the idea of tinkering with a game of your own, this next section is for you.

 Cast yourself back in your *mind’s eye* to March of 2018.
 What were you doing?
 It may have been a month just like any other for you.
 Or perhaps you have some momentous milestone that immediately springs to mind.
 I know I do.
-March of 2018 was the moment I broke free of a proverbial fog bank of aimlessness and uncertainty with a single minded goal: I was going to make a game.
+March of 2018 was the moment I broke free of a proverbial fog bank of aimlessness and uncertainty with a single minded goal—I was going to make a game.
 I was in a season between jobs, where the only paths forward I could see led me down dark alleys and deeper into the savage wilderness of life.
 I knew that I had a rare opportunity on my hands, as well as time and the motivation to make good on it.

 That’s all well and good.
 But where do you start?
 Hmm…